Tanmay707/NASSCOM-VSD-SOC/README.md

 ### 3. Cell design and characterization flows
 <hr>
 Thus, After final placement and routing for the above netlist the final die will be represented as shown.<br>
+It consists of standard cells (all the basic logic gates or cells) that are stored in the Library.<br>
 <img src="images/day82.png"><br>